PaskoMoto/harbour-BuStopMadrid/README.md

 # harbour-BuStopMadrid
-# This is a fork from harbour-BuStopSevilla with the API adapted for EMT in Madrid
+# This is a fork from harbour-BuStopSevilla with API modifications to communicate with EMT in Madrid
 # It requires the python wrapper 'pyemtmad' (already included)